Business Development

 Futures and options contracts, which enable traders to fix prices or make predictions about future price fluctuations, are used to trade copper on these markets.

 Contracts for the purchase or sale of copper at a fixed price at a given time are known as copper futures.
-Manufacturers use these contracts as a hedge against price swings and by traders hoping to profit from them.
+Manufacturers use these contracts as a hedge against price swings and traders hoping to profit from them.

 On the other hand, options offer traders flexibility in their trading methods by granting them the right, but not the responsibility, to purchase or sell copper at a predetermined price.